 Although we must all deal with it, tax planning is often the least understood component of personal finance.
 Granted, tax law can be complicated; and If you run a business or you’ve made important financial decisions this year, such as buying or selling a house, it may be a good idea to hire a professional to file your taxes.
 However, preparing your taxes doesn’t have to be that daunting.

 Don’t give the government an interest-free loan.
 If you get a big tax refund every year, you’re paying too much, reduce the amount of taxes you withhold from your paycheck.
-On the other hand, don’t wait till the end of the year to pay your taxes.
-By the end of the year you should have paid 90 percent of your tax bill or you could face hefty underpayment penalties.
+On the other hand, don’t wait until the end of the year to pay your taxes.
+By the end of the year, you should have paid 90% of your tax bill or you could face hefty underpayment penalties.

 Learning about personal finance is not like learning about economics or business management.
 Sure, it helps to know the meaning of key financial terms and some basic math skills won’t hurt, but truly understanding personal finance goes much deeper than that.
 Understanding financial concepts is the easy part.
 Putting them in the practice is the real challenge.
 As Dave Ramsey, the financial author and nationally syndicated radio host, once said, “Personal finance is more personal than it is finance: it is more behavior than it is math.”

 This article was written by staff writer Andrew Latham.
-His mission is to help fight your evil debt blob and get your personal finances in tip top shape.
+His mission is to help fight your debt and get your personal finances in tip-top shape.